azurecitadel/azurecitadel.github.io/_posts/2019-06-29-azure-lighthouse.md

 As mentioned in the last post, one of the most significant announcements at Inspire 2019 for partners was Azure Lighthouse.
 This is a huge improvement for partners managing resource for multiple tenants.

 Tom Wilde and I will have a host of new content building on the automation and governance labs so that you can automate as much as possible.
-This will extend to the automating recognition (using [Partner Admin Link](https://aka.ms/partneradminlink)) of the impact and influence that you as partners have within your customer subscriptions.
+This will extend to automating the recognition of the impact and influence that you as partners have within your customer subscriptions.
+(Using [Partner Admin Link](https://aka.ms/partneradminlink.)

 ## Links